co-demos/apiviz-frontend/_posts/2019-05-01-presentation.md

     - interfaces to modify your data / datasets directly from Apiviz ;
     - manage user's preferennces ;
     - add favorite items for a logged user ;
+    - reset / change your Apiviz configuration from a template ;